google/zetasql/docs/resolved_ast.md

 <a id="ResolvedConnection"></a>

 <p><pre><code class="lang-c++">
-<font color="brown">// Represents a connection object as a TVF argument.
+<font color="brown">// Represents a connection object, which encapsulates engine-specific
-// &lt;connection&gt; is the connection object encapsulated metadata to connect to
-// an external data source.</font>
+// metadata used to connect to an external data source.</font>
 class ResolvedConnection : public <a href="#ResolvedArgument">ResolvedArgument</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_CONNECTION;